OpenGraphXAI/benchmarks/README.md

 # OpenGraphXAI benchmarks

+Here you can find the 15 graph XAI benchmarks of the OGX collection, and the scripts to generate many more!

 To run the code in this repository, an Python environment with Pytorch Geometric is required.
 The instructions to set it up are available [here](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html).

 ## Loading the OGX benchmarks